 Barefoot treadmill running is an emerging trend in the world.
 Although you might have practiced it outdoors on your morning run, it’s highly probable that you’ve had the thought of trying running barefoot on the treadmill too.
 With a few changes to your running style and some cautious considerations to keep in mind, you can enjoy a barefoot run keeping safety as a top priority.

 To put it simply, it is safe to run on a treadmill without shoes, but not entirely safe because you’ll need to restrict yourself to certain limitations.
-Staying alert for foot injuries, adjusting your speed and inclination, and modifying your running style are a few important tips to ensure prevention of injuries.
+Staying alert for foot injuries, adjusting your speed and inclination, and modifying your minimalist running style are a few important tips to ensure prevention of injuries.

-Advantages of Barefoot Running
+Advantages of Running Barefoot on a Treadmill

 Efficient and Smooth Running